Art at the Port

 The surrounding concrete pier deck will be sandblasted with images from navigational charts.
 BOW - the curved shaped associated with the front of a boat - is multi-dimensional in its interpretation.
 As a sculpture, it can be experienced from all around and from within.
 It is a homage to the fire boats and their role in the cultural history of San Francisco and the Bay, especially regarding their significant contributions during and after the Loma Prieta Earthquake.
 The commemorative collage at the keel focuses the experience of the overlook on the Fire Station history and narratives from citizens who experienced the earthquake.

-Architect: Dan Hodapp and Steven Reel (engineer), installed in 2013
+Architect: Dan Hodapp and Steven Reel (engineer),

 The tidal columns rise and fall with the bay tide.
 The stripes on the top of the columns indicate the height of the tide in feet.
 Columns move throughout the day with the natural high and low tides.
 Extreme tides can swing by more than eight feet from high to low.
 Read more about the Tidal Columns.

-Artist: Mark di Suvero, installed in 1995
+Artist: Mark di Suvero

 The red, triangular steel sculpture is 70 feet high and weighs 10 tons.
 The circular top moves in the wind as an elegant, kinetic sculpture sitting at the gateway to the South Beach waterfront.

-Artist: Laura Haddad and Tom Druggan, installed in 2014
+Artist: Laura Haddad and Tom Druggan

-Pier 90
+Location: Pier 90

 The 197-foot mural installation weaves together iconic imagery reflecting the Bayview neighborhood’s changing economy, ecology, community and history.
 It forms a 'gateway' into Bayview Hunters Point and is highly visible, changing from day to night as dynamic, projected lighting is cast upon it.
 Visit the artist's website for additional information about the mural.

-Third Street and Arthur Avenue
+Location: Third Street and Arthur Avenue

 The vibrant blue bronze and stainless-steel sculpture stands 20-feet tall and references the shape of the estuary with its different outlets before Islais Creek became a single channel.
 The stainless-steel wrap of the Islais sculpture was created by using the shape of the original coastline that explorers found as the profile for the rods at the bottom of the form, and the most recent shape of the mouth of the Creek as the profile of the rods at the top.